hyosubkim/bayes-toolbox/README.md

 [![DOI](https://zenodo.org/badge/553182204.svg)](https://zenodo.org/badge/latestdoi/553182204)

-# Bayesian Statistics Toolbox (BST)
+# bayes-toolbox (aka, Bayesian Statistics Toolbox [BST])

-BST is a library of functions for running sophisticated Bayesian analyses in a simple, straight forward manner, and all in Python.
+bayes-toolbox is a Python package for running sophisticated Bayesian analyses in a simple, straight forward manner.

 ## Documentation

-The documentation for `BST` is hosted [here](https://hyosubkim.github.io/bayesian-statistics-toolbox/) on a GitHub Pages site.
+The documentation for `bayes-toolbox` is hosted [here](https://hyosubkim.github.io/bayes-toolbox/).

 ## Installation

-See the [installation instructions](https://hyosubkim.github.io/bayesian-statistics-toolbox/getting-started/) in the [documentation](https://hyosubkim.github.io/bayesian-statistics-toolbox/) for detailed instructions on how to install BST.
+See the [installation instructions](https://hyosubkim.github.io/bayes-toolbox/getting-started/) in the [documentation](https://hyosubkim.github.io/bayes-toolbox) for detailed instructions on how to install `bayes-toolbox`.

-## Citing BST
+## Citing bayes-toolbox

-If you use BST in your work, please cite use one of the following:
+If you use `bayes-toolbox` in your work, please cite use one of the following:

 ***APA format:***
 - Kim, H. E. (2022).
 Bayesian Statistics Toolbox (BST) (Version 1.0) [Computer software]. https://doi.org/10.5281/zenodo.7339667